geneontology/neo/README.md

 # Contents

-The contents of NEO are largely driven by the contents of each GOC members GPI file (if a GPI file is not provided, a GAF is used instead).
+The contents of NEO are largely driven by the contents of each GOC member's GPI file (if a GPI file is not provided, a GAF is used instead).
 This allows each MOD or Database to have control over what kinds of entities can and cannot be described in Noctua.